jlind23/jlind23/README.md

 ### Hi there!
 My name is Julien and i am developer deeply passionate about CI/CD and software craftmanship practices.

 - 📫 How to reach me: julien.lind@decathlon.com for any profesionnal stuff and vj.lind@gmail.com for other kind of things.
-You can ping me 24 hours a day.
-I like responding quickly.
+You can ping me at any time, i will do my best to shortly answer.
 - 🔭 I’m currently working on two things

 &#8594; I am leading Decathlon Cloud Platform Engineering initiative with the aim of removing burdens on engineering teams and let them focus on business added functionalities